Fishing Merit Badge – Robert S. S. Baden-Powell, the founder of the Scouting movement, claimed fishing as one of his favorite pastimes.

 8. Brook Trout (Char)

-Trout are a cold-water fish, needing water of less than 70 degrees.
+Trout are cold-water fish, that need water of fewer than 70 degrees.
 For sheer beauty, the members of the trout family are hard to beat.
 They are sleek, without large scales, colorful, and designed to swim in moving stream waters.

 A dark-green back with yellowish tracks, spotted sides with bright-red spots, red fins, and a white underside mark this all-American warrior.

 Brook trout are found anywhere from tiny beaver brooks to the great rivers of the North.
 In lakes, it grows to 7 or 8 pounds, but the average brookie weighs less than a pound.

 Aptly named for the bright red streak down its silvery side and its bluish-green back, the rainbow trout is not only a handsome fish but also one of the most spectacular leapers among freshwater species.

 There are many varieties of rainbow trout, some growing to more than 20 pounds.
 The migratory steelhead, a fish that spawns in streams but spends most of its life in saltwater or the Great Lakes, is a cousin.

 While salmon always have been a popular sport fish in salt water and in the coastal rivers, new fisheries occurred in the Great Lakes when coho salmon were first stocked in Lake